SoWhitIs/credit-risk-analysis/README.md

 Each of the six models tested and evaluated resulted in a low precision and high sensitivity performance.
 Meaning, although, the recall of each model in flagging high-risk illustrated a relatively high percentage (above 50%) the precision of each model remained comparatively and significantly low, reaching no more than 10%, collectively.

 Nonetheless, despite these findings one model “outperformed” better that rest; that model being Easy Ensemble AdaBoost Classifier, with a high balanced accuracy score of 93% and precision and recall of 9% and 92%, respectively!
-In looking at its full [classification report](images/ensemble_easy_ensemble_adaboost_classifier.png), it would be worth to take note of the model's F1 score of this model with regards to the high-risk class, in additional to precision and sensitivity outputs, a prominent score of 19 %.
+In looking at its full [classification report](images/ensemble_easy_ensemble_adaboost_classifier.png), it would be worth to take note of the F1 score of this model with regards to the high-risk class, in additional to precision and sensitivity outputs, a prominent score of 19 %.

 <p align="center"> <b><i>Easy Ensemble AdaBoost Classifier</b></i>
  </p>